 And what can be more liberating, more risky to traditional norms than taking a year or more out to follow your dreams of travel?

 You see, throughout all these major life changes I have had travel.
 World travel.
-I started travelling during the summers of my first degree and took my first epic trip pretty much straight afterward.
-I have taken countless gap and snap years since then and even now I quit work for mini retirement at least once a year to travel for 6 or 7 months.
+Apart from a few short ventures during college, I started really travelling during the summers of my first degree and took my first epic trip pretty much straight afterward.
+I have taken countless gap and snap years since then and even now I quit work for a ‘mini retirement’ at least once a year to travel for 6 or 7 months.
 Through all these life changes, through all these very different career paths and life in academia, I had travel.
-Travel was my one true constant.

 Taking time out to travel will not harm your career chances or ruin your chances of academic success.
 Far from it.